giacomo-ciro/diffusion-llms/README.md

 # Diffusion LLMs

+Davide Beltrame, Giacomo Cirò, Luca Gandolfi, Vittorio Rossi

+## Abstract

+  Diffusion language models (DLMs) offer faster inference than autoregressive methods.
+We present a more efficient approach for variable-length text generation with LLaDa, an 8B-parameter DLM.
+Instead of generating fixed-size blocks until an EOS token, our method predicts an upper bound on output length from the input context, allowing truncation to the nearest power of two.
+This reduces unnecessary tokens and can reduce computational overhead compared to block-based strategies depending on the generation setup.
+We evaluate both length prediction accuracy and downstream performance under this new paradigm. *We propose a benchmark for evaluating the upper bound on the EoS classification.*

+## Overview

 The authors of the DiffuGPT paper adapted an Autoregressive Language Model (ARM), namely GPT-2, to obtain a Diffusion Language Model (DLM) while leveraging the pre-trained weights with almost no loss in performance.

 However, they did not address the issue of fixed output length which comes with discrete diffusion.
 In fact, DiffuGPT is only capable of generating output whose length is the full diffusion context size, which is not always the best choice and can also hinder performance in some cases.
 For example, in the case of a yes/no question, the model is forced to generate a full 512 tokens output, even if the answer is only 2 tokens long.